The Good Schools Guide Review of Chigwell School, Chigwell, IG7 6QF

 Click here to read Our View on this school

-Excellent results – in 2013 75 per cent A*/A at GCSE; 75 per cent A*-B and 47 per cent A*/A at A level.
+Excellent results – in 2014, 67 per cent A*/A at GCSE; 84 per cent A*-B and 55 per cent A*/A at A level.
 ISI inspectors praised ‘pupils’ positive and conscientious attitude to learning and their excellent relationship with the teachers’.
 Experienced, dedicated staff and a free choice of options outside of the core subjects are major factors, says the head, who is keen to offer a wide range at A levels, including those required for a broad choice of university courses, to pique the interest of his academically inquisitive students.
-History and geography are the long-established favourites here and good results can be credited to an experienced department, says the head.
-Economics, maths and sciences are also strong at A level but drama and DT are on the rise too, enforcing Chigwell’s reputation as a place for the all-rounder.
+Economics, maths and sciences are strong at A level but drama and DT are on the rise too, enforcing Chigwell’s reputation as a place for the all-rounder.

-Maths IGCSE is taken - pupils are setted ‘loosely’ in year 7 in preparation.
+IGCSE in several subjects including maths - pupils are setted ‘loosely’ in year 7 in preparation for the latter.
 Three-quarters take separate sciences at GCSE - sets for these start in year 9.
-New heads of languages and English recently appointed to boost take-up and results, which have lagged behind the other subjects in the past.
 English is set in year 10 and languages are now more popular choices for GCSE and A level, thanks to the early introduction of Spanish and German in the junior school.

 One of Mr Punt’s most successful recent innovations has been the change of lesson length from 35 to 50 minutes, which has increased teaching time for sixth formers and given teachers the scope to introduce more pupil-centred activities.